…when will grief end?

 At 18 months after birth, Lena was toddling around and starting to talk.
 The first spring of her second year she spent a week with my parents while I met her father in New York for a holiday.
 Before I left I told my mother that if my plane crashed they could know with absolute certainty I died happy, knowing my daughter was safe.

-At 18 months after death, Lena is a presence I long for, one that has been gone too long.
+18 months after Lala’s death, I long for her presence, she has been gone too long.
 I miss her.
 I want to see her.
 I want to experience her experiencing life.
-Somewhere I got the idea I’d be past the wincing despair by now.
-That I would be able to listen to her messages I’d saved on my answering machine.
+Somehow I had the idea I’d be past the wincing despair by now.
+That I would be able to listen to the messages she’d left on my answering machine.
 That I wouldn’t crave cuddling her, something we loved to do, even after she’d gotten taller than me, my arms stretching around her strong, broad swimmer’s shoulders, her wild curly hair in my face, my nose, my mouth.
 Rocking my baby, my grown up baby who still needed her mommy.

 Halfway through year two, what was I expecting?